Potol Kumar Gaanwala: Plot

-This show follows the story of a girl Potol, who is a singer, goes to Kolkata to search her father after her mother's demise whose identity she does not know.
-The show starts with saints singing bhajans but Subhaga warns them after hearing them.
+This show follows the story of a girl named Potol, who is a singer.
+After her mother's demise, she goes to Kolkata to search her father whose identity she does not know.
+The show starts with saints singing bhajans, but Subhaga warns them after hearing them.
 When Rashmoni teased her, she went away.
 Potol was following the ambassadors which were in front of her.
 She stopped them and sang a song with her soulful voice.
 Rashmoni went to search her.
 Subhaga was suffering from cancer.
 When Potol went to give milk in the temple, she was thrown out.
 For that, Rashmoni gets angry and in anger, she misbehaves with her children and with Potol.

 One night, Aditi intentionally hits Subhaga with her car.
 Subhaga meets with an accident.
 Potol used to sing to get money so that her mother can recover.
 When she went to the hospital to give money for her mother's treatment, they say that Subhaga is no more.
 Elsewhere, Potol thinks that her mother has recovered.
 When she sees her mother's dead body, she sings and also recollects the memory with her mother.
 After her mother's demise, she decided to go to Kolkata to search her father.
 Varun supports Potol.
 Potol takes the guise of a boy.

-She sings to get money for her haircut.
-To keep her mother's last wish, she disguises herself as a boy by getting a haircut of a man.
+Potol belongs from a male dominated society where she, born as a girl, faces many hurdles post her mother's death.
+To break the barriers and to meet her estranged father, she sings at streets to earn money so that she can get a pixie haircut so that nobody recognises her and disguise as a boy.
 When her aunt sees her, she couldn't recognize it to be Potol because of her short hair.
 She goes to Kolkata by train and she sings.
 One day, Chandan takes Potol to the Mullick mansion.
 She starts living in the Mullick mansion.
 But Tuli always misbehaves with her.

 On the day of Holi, Potol's aunt kidnapped Tuli.
 That night, Rashmomi catches Potol and takes her.
 She lived with the taxi driver and his wife, Kamala.
 One day, Potol's aunt lied Deepa by saying that Potol is a thief.
 When Potol again starts staying in the Mullick mansion, the full family becomes angry on her.Nobody believed Potol.
 Subhaga, the governess starts taking care of Potol as a mother.
 After Potol gets injured in a temple, she gets hospitalized.
 Tuli befriends with Potol.
 Potol suffers from memory loss.
 When Tuli learns the truth about Potol, she says Subhaga to move out of the house.
 One day, Ankita gives Potol a makeup of a joker and she gets embarrassed.
 Aditi plays a dirty game in the conference.
 Potol spoils the conference by slapping Tuli.
 When Potol brings Tuli home, Tuli slaps her.
 Elsewhere, Tridha and Sujon were also beside Potol.

 On the day of Potol's birthday, Tuli spoils the decoration.
 Elsewhere, Subhaga and Sujon redecorate.
 When Potol sings song, she sees her mother.
 Sujon couldn't believe Potol to be his daughter.
 Elsewhere, Tuli becomes angry.
 Rashmoni comes in the party to expose the truth that Potol didn't steal.
 Sujon divorces Aditi and Tridha takes Tuli to USA.
-After Tuli insults Subhaga by saying a outsider, she decides to leave the house.
+After Tuli insults Subhaga by saying an outsider, she decides to leave the house.
 Potol stops her.
 Later, the family insists Sujon to marry Subhaga.
 Sujon and Subhaga get married.
 On the wedding night, Aditi and Tamali enter.
 Aditi tries to create obstacles in Potol's life.
 Aditi also said that she killed Potol's mother.
 Potol, Subhaga, Chandan, Sujon and his mother goes for vacation at Tiyahata.
 Aditi masks herself and follows them.
 Potol goes alone in the train towards the gate of the train.
 Suddenly, Aditi goes to the train.
 When they reach, Aditi follows them and goes in the same hotel where the Mullicks went.
 Aditi decides to kill Subhaga.
 One day, Aditi pushes Subhaga on the mountains and Subhaga falls down.
 Potol tries to grab Subhaga but Subhaga falls down and Subhaga dies.
 Later, Potol goes to a temple and burns her hand.